 Colva beach, by itself, has nothing much to offer.
 The crowd there is mostly Indian tourists.
 It's not a beach where you expect calmness, let alone, much room to relax by yourself.
 Nevertheless, Colva has some good food joints.
 Mickey's is one of the popular beach shacks among the locals.
 The Red Ginger is popular for it's Asian cuisine.
 The major plus point of this beach is it's close affinity to Margao city.

 Benaulim beach is located approximately 10 km from Margao city.
 During the on-season shacks are set up along the beach.
 Some of the popular ones being Roger's and Johncy.
-A decent crowd coupled with a long stretch of tranquil beach make this a favored beach among the locals.
-If you're looking for a beach shack with live music and a fun crowd, go to The Southern Deck.
+A decent crowd coupled with a long stretch of tranquil beach make this a favoured beach among the locals.
+If you're looking for a beach shack with music and a fun crowd, go to The Southern Deck.
 It's a popular hang-out spot of those looking for a night of dancing.

-Cavelosim is popular among a handful of locals as well as foreign tourists residing in the resorts nearby.
+Cavelossim is popular among a handful of locals as well as foreign tourists residing in the resorts nearby.
 The area is home to a bunch of beautiful resorts.
-One of my absolute favourite restaurants which is arguably one of the best restaurants in Goa is located at Cavelosim, known as Fisherman's Wharf.
+One of my absolute favourite restaurants which is arguably one of the best restaurants in Goa is located at Cavelossim, known as Fisherman's Wharf.
 It happens to be located on the riverside.
 You can sit there on a quiet afternoon and enjoy your fresh food while watching the lapping waters of the river.
 This restaurant is a must-visit if you're in the vicinity.
 Read my entire review on Zomato.